jgscott/ECO395M/syllabus.md

 This assignment is purposely open-ended, allowing you considerable freedom to follow a path dictacted by your own intellectual curiosity.
 Strive to write something that a statistically literate person of wide- ranging interests (for example, a future employer) would find engaging and impressive.

-The deliverable dates are as follows:
-- 5 PM on Friday, April 19, 2019: 2-page (max) project prospectus outlining the question, proposed methods, and data sources you will pursue.
-The prospectus is ungraded, but it is an opportunity for you to get feedback on your idea and approach.
-If you don't turn in a project prospectus on time, then you will not receive feedback on your idea.
-- 5 PM on Friday, May 10, 2019 (the last class day of the spring semester): the final project is due.
+The project is due at 5 PM on Wednesday, May 6, 2020 (the last class day of the spring semester).
 Because of the quick turn-around required to grade final projects, I unfortunately cannot extend the grace policy to encompass the project.
 But remember, you have all semester to get this sorted.

 In case getting a data set proves too difficult, I will provide a "default" data set and project.
 If you use this data set, I will impose a 93% ceiling (i.e. an A-) on your grade.
 The last 7% is an incentive to be more creative and go with your own project.
-If you are taking the "default" option, then just tell me so by April 19, in lieu of turning in a project prospectus.

 ### Groups are allowed